Josh Allen accounts for 3 touchdowns as Bills escape with 24-22 victory over Chargers

-Allen ran for two TDs and threw for one, becoming the first player in NFL history with four consecutive seasons with 40 combined touchdowns.
+Allen became the first player in NFL history with four consecutive seasons of 40 combined touchdowns and the second quarterback to reach 50 career rushing scores.

-Bass’ go-ahead kick capped a 13-play, 64-yard drive that included Allen’s 15-yard completion to Khalil Shakir on third down.
+“It’s tough because when you’re playing a team with nothing to lose, that’s a dangerous team.
+We gutted it out and we found a way,” said Allen, who completed 15 of 21 passes for 237 yards with an interception.
+“This is our playoffs.
+It didn’t matter how we get them done, just get them done.”

 The Bills (9-6) have won four of their last five.
-They are competing with Indianapolis and Houston (both 8-6) for the two final playoff spots in the AFC.
-Buffalo got some help earlier in the day when Pittsburgh beat Cincinnati.
+Buffalo’s playoff chances got some help earlier in the day when Pittsburgh beat Cincinnati.

+Indianapolis and Houston are both 8-6 and hold the tiebreaker over the Bills by virtue of a better conference record.
+If either team loses, Buffalo would control one of the AFC’s final two spots heading into the last two weeks of the season.

+Buffalo fell behind 10-0 early in the second quarter but rallied from a double-digit deficit to win for the fourth time since Sean McDermott became coach in 2017.

 Cameron Dicker kicked a career-high five field goals and Easton Stick passed for 210 yards for Los Angeles (5-10), which has lost six of seven.

+Allen had four completions on the 13-play, 64-yard game-winning drive, including a 15-yard reception by Khalil Shakir on third-and-4 at the LA 28 line with 2:29 remaining.
+Shakir got up after making the catch and ran to the end zone, and officials signaled a touchdown, but a replay review determined he was down by contact.

+“As an offense we want to score a touchdown and put them in an even more difficult situation.
+Obviously not scoring there allowed us to run down the clock down and they wasted their third and final timeout,” Allen said.

-Allen — who completed 15 of 21 passes for 237 yards — leads the league with 40 total touchdowns (27 passing, 13 rushing).
-With his 2-yard run off right tackle late in the second quarter, he became the second quarterback in NFL history with at least 50 rushing scores.
-Cam Newton was the first and finished with 75 in his 10-year career.
+Allen leads the league with 40 total touchdowns (27 passing, 13 rushing).
+His 2-yard run off right tackle with 38 seconds remaining in the second quarter gave the Bills a 14-10 lead.

+Allen had a 1-yard sneak late in the third quarter — his 51st career rushing TD — to make it 21-13.
+Allen benefited from a late push by running back Latavius Murray.

-Davis, who had not caught a pass in the past two games after having six receptions for 105 yards against Philadelphia, had four receptions for a season-high 130 yards, including a 57-yard touchdown in the second quarter.
+Gabe Davis, who had not caught a pass in the past two games after having six receptions for 105 yards against Philadelphia, had four receptions for a season-high 130 yards, including a 57-yard touchdown early in the second quarter to get the Bills within 10-7.

+Allen scrambled right and found Davis open downfield.
+Davis hauled in the pass at the Chargers 19 and beat linebacker Kenneth Murray into the end zone.
+It was Allen’s second-longest completion of the season.

 Stick, making his second NFL start in place of the injured Justin Herbert, was 23 of 33 passing and rushed for a touchdown.